wprichar/DevOPs-tooling/README.md

 ###DevOPs continuous integration applied to Blue Messenger

-The Bluemix Pipeline has been created and applied to the Architecture Center's application Bluemessenger.
+The Bluemix Pipeline has been created and applied to the Architecture Center's application [Blue Messenger!](https://hub.jazz.net/project/cfsworkload/blue-messenger/overview).

 ## Introduction